dch0ph/libcmatrix/INSTALL.md

 such a matrix multiplication can be checked to ensure that appropriate "tuning" options have been selected.
 The `testops` programs determines the floating point "throughput" (in megaflops/s) of various operations as a function of matrix size.
 The peak performance should be of the same order as the CPU clock speed.
-Note that for every operation that uses the external libtaries, there is a "cross-over" point, with the external libtary only being used for larger matrices / vectors. `testops` can be used to search for these cross-over points, which will be architecture dependent.
+Note that for every operation that uses the external libraries, there is a "cross-over" point, with the external libtary only being used for larger matrices / vectors. `testops` can be used to search for these cross-over points, which will be architecture dependent.
 The fact that external libraries are only effective in some cases is a motivation for avoiding them if not needed!